 in making a comparison between maritime safety or the protection of the marine environment and costs.

 In ANNEX A a list is presented with spatial demands of other functions and some specific risks that may arise from the interaction between these functions and navigation.
-In the evaluation, attention should be paid to future scenarios of shipping (traffic density, routes, technological developments as autonomous sailing, etc.), effects of climate change, demographical developments, etc.
+In the evaluation, attention should be paid to future scenarios of shipping (traffic density, routes, technological developments such as autonomous vehicles, etc.), effects of climate change, demographical developments, etc.

 Risk Acceptance